TrellixVulnTeam/swahilipython_SCMU/Doc/howto/logging-cookbook.rst

 customized strings with your :class:`Formatter` instances which know about the keys of the dict-like object.
-If you need a different method, e.g. if you want to prepend or append the contextual information to the message string, you just need to subclass :class:`LoggerAdapter` and override :meth:`~LoggerAdapter.process` to do what you need.
+If you need a different method, e.g. if you want to prepend or append the contextual information to the message string, you just need to subkundi :class:`LoggerAdapter` and override :meth:`~LoggerAdapter.process` to do what you need.
 Here is a simple example::

-    class CustomAdapter(logging.LoggerAdapter):
+    kundi CustomAdapter(logging.LoggerAdapter):
         """
         This example adapter expects the passed in dict-like object to have a 'connid' key, whose value in brackets is prepended to the log message.